Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

 We note exceptional agreement in the spatial dimensions, in which our ratios are $\sim$ 1 across all values.
-Our time distribution is in high agreement with the ground truth along the main population (most Cherenkov hits are within the first $\SI{100}{\nano\second}$), although the tails of the distribution tend to struggle due to low density.
+Our time distribution closely matches the ground truth over the main photon population, with most Cherenkov hits occurring within the first $\SI{100}{\nano\second}$.
+Discrepancies appear beyond $\SI{100}{\nano\second}$, where photon densities fall well below $\mathcal{O}(10^{-3})$; as a result, their impact on the overall distribution is negligible.
 This is an expected outcome in the context of modern generative models in general.

 Unlike previous fast simulation methods for Cherenkov detectors, in which post-hoc modeling of the photon yield must be employed, our method directly learns this variability in sequence length as a function of the phase-space.
-Fig. \ref{fig:yields} depicts a comparison between the generated and ground truth photon yields at 6 GeV/c, in $\SI{5}{\degree}$ bins of the polar angle for (a) kaons and (b) pions.
+Fig. \ref{fig:yields} depicts a comparison between the generated and ground truth photon yields at 6 GeV/c, in $\SI{5}{\degree}$ bins of the polar angle for kaons (left column) and pions (right column) for independent models (top row), a mixture of two experts (middle row), and a mixture of 4 experts (bottom row).

-We note good agreement for both generative models (pions and kaons) in terms of photon yield, with slight over estimation at lower values of the polar angle (\textit{e.g.}, $\theta < \SI{100}{\degree}$).
+We note good agreement for both generative models (pions and kaons) in terms of photon yield, with slight under estimation at lower values of the polar angle (\textit{e.g.}, $\theta < \SI{100}{\degree}$).
 These results are consistent at all regions of the phase-space as indicated by plots in \ref{app:3GeV} and \ref{app:9GeV}.